zoe-pith/pith-site/sections/about.md

 # about

 Pith is an eclectic pursuit of social and artful dining experiences.
-Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
+Our communal supper club pops up in venues around the world, serving a seasonal tasting menu for just ten guests each evening.
 # menu
-Foie gras with maple syrup
+Sourdough spelt bread with butter and ramps
-Scallop with mint and pine nut
+Foie gras ganache with woody maple syrup
-Lamb, green garlic
+Scallops, raw, with mint and rhubarb
-Bread, butter, ramps
+Lamb tartare with green garlic and harissa
-Peas, sheep's yogurt, pistachio
+Peas, pistachio, and tart sheep's yogurt
-Mackerel, miso, burnt onion
+Mackerel cured in miso, with brutally burnt onion
-Halibut with asparagus and carraway
+Halibut with fresh almond milk and asparagus
-Duck, dandelion, black currant
+Duck with grilled dandelion and black currant
-Rhubarb, fennel pollen
+Rhubarb and fennel pollen pavlova
-Chocolate, milk
+Chocolate ganache with ethereal milk granita
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)